open-edge-insights/video-ingestion/docs/generic_server_doc.md

       }
     ```

-3. SNAPSHOT: to get the frame snapshot and feed in one frame into the video data pipeline
+- SNAPSHOT — Use this command to get the frame snapshot and feed one frame into the video data pipeline.
+The payload format is as follows:

-    Payload format:

     ```javascript
       {